veithweilnhammer/veithweilnhammer.github.io/blog/content/2026-04-15-placebo-we-dont-understand.md

 - Kaptchuk TJ, et al. (2008), "Components of placebo effect," *BMJ*; and (2010), "Placebos without Deception," *PLoS ONE*.
 - Hróbjartsson A, Gøtzsche PC (2001), "Is the Placebo Powerless?" *NEJM*.
 - Fitzpatrick KK, Darcy A, Vierhile M (2017), automated CBT conversational agent, *JMIR Mental Health*.

----
-*Originally posted on [my blog](https://veithweilnhammer.github.io/blog/placebo-we-dont-understand/).
-If this was useful, consider subscribing and sharing.*